 If you don't feel like you got everything out of your first run, you can always grab new parchment paper and press the cannabis again.
 Increasing the temperature or pressure on your second run will ensure you get every last bit of oil out of your product.

 Keep in mind that when you're pressing nugs to make rosin, you're squeezing the plant matter.
-Under imperfect conditions, that plant matter can make its way into your final product, but that doesn't mean your product is bad.
+That plant matter can make its way into your final product, but that doesn't mean your product is bad.
 Practice makes perfect, and the more you get your set-up and filtering processes down, the higher quality rosin you'll be able to produce.

 How do the pros press rosin?

-Whether you're interested in trying your hand at rosin with a hair straightener or looking to invest in a more high-tech setup, pressing rosin is a tinkerer's playground, with a plethora of temperature and pressure options to yield the heady results you seek.
+Whether you're interested in trying your hand at pressing rosin with a hair straightener or looking to invest in a more high-tech setup, pressing rosin is a tinkerer's playground, with a plethora of temperature and pressure options to yield the heady results you seek.